binary404/Runic/README.md

 # Runic
- A magic mod for minecraft focused on using runes to create magical effects
+ A magic mod for minecraft inspired by thaumcraft.